Kyle Pitts Player Prop Bets for NFL Week 18 | Atlanta vs. New Orleans 1/9/2022

 Matchup vs. New Orleans

-- Pitts racked up 62 receiving yards in his lone career matchup against the Saints, 7.5 more than his over/under in Sunday's game.
+- Pitts racked up 62 receiving yards in his single career matchup against the Saints, 7.5 more than his over/under in Sunday's game.

-- Pitts did not have a touchdown catch in that game against the Saints.

 - The 244.7 yards per game the Saints are giving up through the air makes them the NFL's 14th-ranked pass defense.

-- The Saints have allowed 19 touchdowns through the air (1.2 per game).
+- The Saints have surrendered 19 touchdowns through the air (1.2 per game).
 They are third in the league in that category.

 Recent Performances

-- In last week's outing against the Bills, Pitts was targeted four times, totaling 69 yards on two receptions (averaging 34.5 yards per catch).
+- In last week's outing against the Bills, Pitts was targeted four times, totaling 69 yards on two receptions (averaging 34.5 yards per grab).

+- In his last three games, Pitts has caught 12 passes for 248 yards.
+He was targeted 17 times, and averaged 82.7 yards per game.

 Pitts' Atlanta Teammates